-- 1. Completion of 60 semester units eligible for transfer to the California State University, including both of the following: - a.
-The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements (CSU-GE). - b.
-A minimum of 18 semester units in a major or area of emphasis, as determined by the community college district. - 2.
-Obtainment of a minimum grade point average of 2.0.
-It should be noted that title 5 section 55063 - a. also requires that students must earn a C or better in all courses required for the major or area emphasis.
-In addition, CEC section 66746 subdivision - b. prohibits a community college district from imposing any additional course requirements, in addition to these requirements, for a student to be eligible for the associate degree for transfer, and subdivision (e) prohibits allowing remedial non-collegiate level coursework to be counted toward the units required for the associate degree for transfer (AA-T or AS-T).
-Title 5 section 55002(b) describes such courses as nondegree applicable credit courses.
+- 1. Completion of 60 semester units that are eligible for transfer to the CSU system, including the following: - a.
+The Intersegmental GE Transfer Curriculum (IGETC) or the California State University GE-Breadth Requirements (CSU GE-Breadth). - b.
+A minimum of 18 semester units in a major or area of emphasis, as determined by the community college district. - c.
+A minimum of 12 semester units earned at Merritt College. - 2.
+Obtainment of a minimum grade point average of 2.0. - 3.
+Obtainment of a minimum grade of "C" (or "P") for each course in the major.